 For me the best place to stay is the already cited city of Page.
 It was full of everything i needed, restaurants, Walmart department stores, hotels, tour agencies, and even the scenic Lake Powell which i suggest to visit after the Antelope Canyon for its nice landscape and the possibility to make a pleasant cruise for a cheap price (i did it all in one day, Antelope in the morning, Powell in the afternoon).

-Here are some info about Page:
+Here are more info about Page city

 PHOTOGRAPHY TIPS: HOW I PREPARED AND USED MY EQUIPMENT